93million/certcache/docs/Quickstart.md

 If you re-run the `get` command to get the same certificate again, you will notice it runs much faster.
 This is because the certificate is being served from the cache.

-From `~/certcache-demo/client`, try deleting the `certs` directory and now run the `list-certs` command.
+From `~/certcache-demo/client`, try deleting the `certs` directory and now run the `ls` command.
 No certificates should be listed.
-Now re-run the same `get` command as before, followed by the `list-certs` command.
+Now re-run the same `get` command as before, followed by the `ls` command.
 The certifiate should reappear with the same start/end dates.

 As certificates are cached, `certcache` requests are not subject to the same rate limits as `certbot` using Let's Encrypt.